 Surprisingly, hyaluronic acid falls out of the top five and ranks 7th at 42%.
 This is a surprise as hyaluronic acid is an active ingredient present almost in every single beauty product.

 Older segments are more likely to have heard of all the ingredients listed above, while Millennials and 35-44 years-olds seem to have more familiarity with ingredients like Glycolic acid, Lactic acid and Azelaic acid (popularized by skincare staple brands like The Ordinary or Paula’s Choice) but also with ingredients coming from K-Beauty, like Rice, Snail Mucin, Centella Asiatica and Mugwort.

-Have a look at the results for yourself in our Appinio Hype Tracker report.
+Have a look at the results for yourself in our Appinio Hype Tracker report for free.